waldo-irc/SMBScan/README.md

 <br />
 <br />
 Work in progress, looking to implement several things still.
-Uses nmap but packages all the NSE scans in one script for quick assessment instead of having to pop each NSE one by one!
+Uses nmap but packages all the NSE scans in one script for quick assessment as well as enumerating shares/smb servers and banner grabbing.
 Also does Enum4linux with -e flag and nbtscan with -n flag.

 Please use responsibly and with permission only.
 I do not condone unauthorized uses and will not be responsible for anything unethical commited with these.
 <br />
 <br />
 Uses Nmap, Enum4linux, NBTSCAN, etc. in order to scan smb for vulnerabilities and enumerating shares and samba servers.
+The script will check if you have these dependencies installed and offer to install them if you don't.
 <br />
 <br />
 It can scan a subrange since it just uses nmap for the heavy lifting.